nuclearfriend/nuclearfriend.github.io/resume.md

 **Sr. Software Engineer**
 Sep, 2017 - Current (Japan - Tokyo)

 * Worked with external studio on pre-production of an unannounced mobile title.
 * Provided insight and guidance to Creatures project managers on mobile development.
-* With a small team, developed a prototype Switch title.
+* With an agile team, lead development on prototype Switch title.
-   * 8 Player support (Local)
+   * Designed and developed a flow to allow 8-players to join the game and manage their controllers.
+   * High paced action game with a complex collision setup, allowing for smooth resolution of player/player and player/environment collisions, as well as damage and other trigger zones.
-   * Pitched to senior management at Pokemon
+   * Presented on multiple occassions to executive level at The Pokemon Company

 ### Powerhoof
 **Porting Developer (Contract)**